Deep-MI/FatSegNet/README.md

  If the tool is run for the first time the FatSegNet docker image has to be created.
 Run the following steps

- 1. Run on the terminal `sudo git-clone https://github.com/reuter-lab/FatSegNet.git`  or download .zip file from the github repository
+ 1. Run on the terminal `sudo git clone https://github.com/reuter-lab/FatSegNet.git`  or download .zip file from the github repository
  2. From the download repository directory run on the terminal:

 * `bash build_docker_cpu.sh` for CPU (In case GPU is not available)<br/>